Big Bang Theory Quote 10613

 Leonard: There you go.

-Quote from the episode The Matrimonial Momentum
+Quote from the episode The Graduation Transmission

 'The Comet Polarization' Quotes